wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Styles, preview mode, correct menu font colors in hover
 * Bugfix: Styles, correct menu font colors for display and user names
 * Bugfix: WP 3.8, Styles, improve vertical centering of icons on Toolbar, as well as Search field
-* Bugfix: security, strip tags from Import feature
+* Bugfix: security issue, strip tags from Import feature
 * Bugfix: WPMS, Styles, default CSS now loaded at all subsites so that the Toolbar reflects the default admin color scheme
-* Change: add the option to display custom menus in responsive mode (under 783px width, instead of being hidden by WordPress
+* Change: add the option to display custom menus in responsive mode (under 783px width), instead of being hidden by WordPress

 = 0.26.0. =